BRACERS Notes

 135135

 de Keyser informs BR that Cotton has contracted pneumonia and is unable to fulfil any engagements.
-He also mentions that Cotton is not disposed to take part in BR's activities regarding nuclear warfare.
+He also mentions that Cotton is not disposed to take an active part in BR's activities regarding nuclear warfare.

 135136